Updated: Mar 6

 Thank you for all that you do!

-In love and solidarity in the healing of our world, sincerely be well,
+Much warmth and solidarity in the healing of our world, sincerely be well,

 Raven is a licensed massage therapist and teacher; currently self-isolating and applying her other skills to address the social health challenges of the pandemic.
-Her knowledge of health, wellness and trauma comes mainly from massage therapy and bodywork, however, she has also completed World Health Organization training to support public health knowledge of COVID-19, country preparedness and response and studied Communications and Sociology with a public health focus at Simon Fraser University.
+Her knowledge of health, wellness and trauma come mainly from massage therapy and bodywork, however, she has also completed World Health Organization training to support public health knowledge of COVID-19, country preparedness and response and studied Communications and Sociology with a public health focus at Simon Fraser University.

 Some Key References & Further Information: